Discover Malta’s Coastline: A Map of the Spectacular Hike from Ghajn Tuffieha to Gnejna Bay

 The Lippija Tower will be visible to your left in the distance.
 It was built in 1637 by the Knights of St. John on the Wardija Ridge overlooking Gnejna Bay.
 In the early 2000s, the tower was danger of collapsing.
 However, in 2003, the government restored it.

-You will see a narrow path leading down from the cliff edge after passing through the tower.
-The map above can help you to find the exact location.
 It is difficult to descend from here because the path is sometimes unclear, and the rocks are unstable.
-Be extra careful and slow down.
+Be extra careful.
 Go down and get on the road that leads to Gnejna Bay.

-Gnejna Bay – Ideal Spot for a Break during Malta’s Coastline Hike
+Gnejna Bay – Ideal Spot for a Break

 Malta’s Gnejna Bay is a quiet and natural beach.
 Since it isn’t well-known to tourists, locals are more likely to visit it.
 It has old boathouses all around it.
-The water is clean, and the scenery is beautiful.
-Getting to it is convenient because of the large parking lot nearby.

 Gnejna Bay makes a great stop during the hike.
 There are food vans, so you can get some food and drink.